 A facelift also works to increase definition in the jawline region.
 Many facelift procedures also include a neck lift to further address this area as there is typically an additional need to reduce neck sagging.

 As with any surgery, there are risks involved with a facelift.
 All risks will be thoroughly discussed at your consultation.
 The best thing patients can do to minimize the likelihood of complications is to select a trusted surgeon, including the Toronto Plastic Surgeons.
 Possible complications include:

 At TPS, we’ve been performing exceptionally natural-looking facelifts for more than 20 years.
-Dr. Mulholland and Dr. Roskies use the most advanced techniques available today to dramatically diminish the signs of aging and restore youthful vitality.
+Dr. Bell uses the most advanced techniques available today to dramatically diminish the signs of aging and restore youthful vitality.
 Our goal is a natural-looking face that isn’t ‘overdone.’
 Our facility is state-of-the-art, and our surgeons are pioneers.
 A rhytidectomy at Toronto Plastic Surgeons ensures discretion, comfort, safety, and the highest quality care.